evrenvarol/outlook-taskboard/README.md

 1. Download the latest release zip file and extract it to a folder in your local hard drive.

-2. In Outlook, create following folder structure under your Tasks folder (it is easier to use the *Folders* view to create these folders):
+2. ~~In Outlook, create following folder structure under your Tasks folder (it is easier to use the *Folders* view to create these folders):~~

     ![Tasks Folders](http://evrenvarol.github.io/outlook-taskboard/img/task-folders.png)

+    *This is __not necessary__ for the updated version of the taskboard any more.
+It will automatically create the folder 'Kanban' in your Tasks folder and place all tasks it manages into it.
+It is still possible to create a custom folder structure for allocation to the task lanes, though.*

 3. For Outlook Home page:

-  * Create another folder (of any type) and name it something like "Taskboard" or "Kanban", etc. (Alternatively you can use the main account folder as a home page as well)
+  * ~~Create another folder (of any type) and name it something like "Taskboard" or "Kanban", etc. (Alternatively you can use the main account folder as a home page as well)~~

+    *The feature to define home pages on any folder, which the next steps are based on, was conveniently __removed from Outlook__ in a recent update.
+This is still possible for the top level folder of the Outlook data file, though.
+It should be named like the email account (e.g. your email address) and is visible in Outlook's __Email view__ or __Folder view__ (not in the Tasks view).
+Continue with the following steps on this folder, or use the Internet Explorer approach described below.*

   * Right-click the folder, and then click **Properties**.
 Select the *Home Page* tab in the <folder name> Properties dialog box.